 Chief Technical Officer

-Program Director within the Centre for Image Guided Innovation and Therapeutic Intervention (CIGITI) at the Hospital for Sick Children with over 13 years of management and technical experience.
+Program Director within the Centre for Image Guided Innovation and Therapeutic Intervention (CIGITI) at the Hospital for Sick Children with and MBA in finance and over 13 years of management and technical experience.

 Business Development Lead

 SensOR's newest team member, with a B.Eng in biomedical engineering.
 Dedicated to bringing our force-sensing technology to the surgical market and improving safety within the healthcare industry.